terminal-start/terminal-scape/README.md

 Welcome to the Terminal Start Page repository!
 This project provides a customizable Linux terminal start page with interactive widgets for time, command options, and a terminal interface.

+## Discord.

+### To discuss ideas, issues or any feedback join https://discord.gg/B6SU7NTdru

 ### **Getting Started**

 #### Download the Repository